sl4m/sl4m.github.com/_posts/2010-06-28-git-branching-and-merging.markdown

 ## Merging a branch to another

 *git merge* is super smart about detecting folder/file creates/deletes as well as modifications to existing folders/files.
 One of the only times where it may not quite understand what you want is when you make modifications of the same folder/file on both branches.
-You'll run into merge conflicts which I'll talk about later.
+You'll run into merge conflicts which you can read more about [here](http://gitref.org/branching/#merge).

 To merge a branch (limelight) to another (master), check out master and run *git merge*: